 People started hearing about my history project and sent me more suggestions.
 There’s no way I can write songs about all of the fascinating women (and men) who have been suggested, but researching them and seeing who sparks my creative fire has been a blast.
 Here’s the list so far.

-Here are all of the women who inspired the songs on 13 Women--I'll add more links and info about each woman in the future:
+Here are all of the women who inspired the songs on 13 Women:

 I realize it's fairly presumptuous to muse and write about the thoughts of these women.
 Here are my thoughts on that.